-Based on these Voices and our experience and insights working with governments around the world, we have also developed our own predictions.
-C Digitalization is radically transforming the way people interact with the world around them.??
+Based on the voices in the report and our experience and insights working with governments around the world, we have also developed our own predictions.
 Some of our collective predictions may not come to pass, but the trends we identify are worth noting and following.

-Ultimately, this report identifies five key areas of transformation for public sector leaders:
+Ultimately, we identify five key areas of transformation for public sector leaders:

-- A new relationship: Cognitive capabilities enable machines to interact with humans more seamlessly - The transformation journey: Governments rethink models for a decentralized world - The decentralization of data: The power shifts to the individual - The citizen developer: Coding is democratized - Sustainable growth enabled: Digitalization helps achieve ESG goals
+- A new relationship: Cognitive capabilities enable machines to interact with humans more seamlessly - The transformation journey: Governments rethink models for a decentralised world - The decentralisation of data: The power shifts to the individual - The citizen developer: Coding is democratised - Sustainable growth enabled: Digitalisation helps achieve ESG goals

-On behalf of KPMG, we would like to thank all of the leaders who participated in the development of this report.
+On behalf of KPMG, I would like to thank all of the leaders, in the UK and globally, who participated in the development of this report.
 Your vision, passion and ideas will be instrumental in shaping the future to 2030.

-To the reader, we hope this report provides you with the inspiration and ideas you need to take action today to help deliver on the promise of tomorrow.
+To the reader, whatever part you play or perspective you have on the shaping and delivery of public services, I hope this report provides you with the inspiration and ideas you need to take action today to help deliver on the promise of tomorrow.